|

 Our aims

 A collaborative project, the site is largely driven by a database researched and maintained by two lifelong Thistle supporters - William Sheridan and Jack Little.
-Between us, we've been building our database for almost 20 years, and reckon we've had our heads in well over 10,000 newspaper reports to make it happen, not to mention the hundreds of varying resources listed elsewhere on this page.
+Between us, we've been building our database for 20 years, and reckon we've had our heads in some 20,000 newspaper and programme pages to make it happen, not to mention the hundreds of varying resources listed elsewhere on this page.
 Of particular note, Jack's potted reports on every known fixture in our club's history (over 98% of which stem from contemporary or personal accounts) feed into the home page daily, offering the unique opportunity to easily digest Thistle's entire match history in bite-size chunks.

-Other helpful contributions have been made by experienced Thistle historian Stuart Deans, who has his own online Thistle history project going on.
+Other helpful contributions have been made by experienced Thistle historian Stuart Deans, creator of the Thistle Archive's predecessor and curator of the highly popular 'Old Partick Thistle Pictures' page on Facebook.
 Stuart's incredible volume of photographs and original newspaper scrapbook cuttings give a great boost to many of our player A-Z profiles and match hubs.
 Adding his fan-view video edits of Thistle goals whenever he can, Niall MacTaggart gives our match hubs a cool visual boost, as does his large collection of old Thistle videos.
 Donnie MacIsaac enjoys researching in general and played a huge part in our latest genealogy push in the first half of 2021.
+His deep study of the club's war servicemen is a particular highlight.

 Joe Kelly has a soft-spot for the Bankies actually, but you'd never know it such has been his passion for contributing to our players database since the middle of 2021, so much so that we had to insist he officially joined our team in the summer of 2022… “the thrill of the chase and some of your boys stories are just amazing.
 I never tire of looking and uncovering and there is so much to dig up, just wonderful.”
 Jags fans Michael Gleeson and Martin Gow joined in 2022-23, and very kindly got to helping out with the ever-challenging tasklist of page uploads.
-Latest recruit Alasdair McIntosh did likewise in the autumn of 2024 and has been making inroads into the backlog.
+Latest recruits Kenny Pieper, Simon Reynolds and Graham McMillan did likewise in the first half of 2025.
+Simon is the creator of the amazing Arbroath ArchiveWe were delighted when expat John Sinclair got in touch in late October 2025.
+A coder with some 40 years experience, he took on the complex challenge of overcoming scripting issues which were way beyond our know-how, enabling our 'On This Day' feature to return to the home page after a 3+ years absence.
+John's going to keep an eye on us all the way from Hong Kong with any (cough cough) "5 minute" jobs that might crop up!

-Original plans to publish books have been shelved for fear of losing our hard-earned but, thankfully, the online concept allows us all the simple joy of freely sharing in the sum of all Thistle knowledge, and we all look forward to building up The Thistle Archive, as and when time allows us to do so.
+The online concept allows us all the simple joy of freely sharing in the sum of all Thistle knowledge, and we all look forward to continuing the Thistle Archive build, as and when time allows us to do so.
+Partick Thistle FC has a big anniversary season to enjoy in 2025-26 and we'll certainly be playing our part in celebrating and promoting this great Glasgow footballing institution that we all cherish so much.

 The Thistle Archive says: